 The site administrator of a school, or any employee designated by the site administrator to maintain order on the campus or facility, who has probable cause to believe that a person is trespassing on school grounds in violation of this section may take the person into custody and detain him/her in a reasonable manner for a reasonable length of time pending arrival of a law enforcement officer.
 Taking into custody and detention by an authorized person does not render that person criminally or civilly liable for false arrest, false imprisonment, or unlawful detention.
-If a trespasser is taken into custody, a law enforcement officer will be called to the scene immediately after the person is taken into custody.
+If a trespasser is taken into custody.
 In addition, any law enforcement officer may arrest either on or off the premises and without warrant any person the officer has probable cause for believing has committed the offense of trespassing upon the grounds of a school facility Such arrest will not render the law enforcement officer criminally or civilly liable for false arrest, false imprisonment, or unlawful detention.